 (3) Recruited new members

-The Chair of SIG C1 is Dr. Qiang Meng, Professor at Department of Civil and Environmental Engineering, National University of Singapore and the Co-chair is Dr. Xiaobo Qu, Senior Lecturer in School of Civil and Environmental Engineering, University of Technology Sydney.
+The Chair of SIG C1 is Dr. Qiang Meng, Professor at Department of Civil and Environmental Engineering, National University of Singapore and the Co-chair is Dr. Xiaobo Qu, Professor and Chair of Urban Mobility Systems, Department of Architecture and Civil Engineering, Chalmers University of Technology, Gothernburg, Sweden.
 There are currently 20 members.

 Dr. Qiang Meng Professor